-Our third step is to address problems of organization and management, beginning with a description of the range of departments in Indian Country and data on reporting structures, staffing, and funding.
-Specific examples from our site visits give a fuller picture of the primary management challenges that reservation police departments face.
-The severity of these challenges leads us to consider whether the resource constraints we found adequately explain the problems with policing.
-Finally, to better understand the problems faced by police departments and the tribal communities they serve, we look to the history of reservation policing and, in particular, to the impact of Federal policy.
+The paper proceeds in four steps.
+First, we develop the context of policing in Indian Country by introducing the wide variety of socioeconomic, cultural, and political conditions that characterize Indian Country today and by offering a brief, and rough, picture of the typical Indian police department.
+We do this in order to focus our analysis (and later our recommendations).
+Next, we describe the crime problems to which these departments must respond, although we preface this description with a discussion of the difficulties in obtaining reliable and useful crime data from Indian Country.
+Our third step is to address problems of organization and management.
+We begin with a more in-depth description of the range of departments in Indian Country and present data on reporting structures, staffing, and funding.
+Then we offer specific examples from our site visits to give a more full-bodied picture of the primary management challenges that reservation police departments face.
+The severity of these challenges leads us to consider whether the resource constraints we found fully explain the problems with policing.
+Our answer is no. Therefore, to better understand the problems faced by police departments and the tribal communities they serve, our final step is to look beyond budgetary considerations to the history of reservation policing and, in particular, to the impact of federal policy.

+I.C.
 Overview of Conclusions and Recommendations

-A central conclusion of this analysis is that Federal policy has failed to promote the ability of Indian nations to design and exert meaningful control over their own policing institutions.
-Findings from research in Indian Country on the characteristics of effective governing institutions highlight this problem.
-The research indicates that governing institutions are more effective when they are selfdetermined and when they reflect, in a functionally meaningful way, a tribe's underlying cultural norms and values (Cornell and Kalt 1995, 1998).
-Research and experience in community policing are congruent with these findings.
-The community policing strategy, which involves embedding community priorities and values in the overall function of the police enterprise, enhances the capacity of police to assist communities (Sparrow, Moore, and Kennedy 1990; Kelling and Moore 1988).
-Together, the findings suggest that pursuing such a strategy would enable Indian communities to lend their authority to the police enterprise, see their norms and values (their culture) reflected in the police mission, employ their considerable formal and informal resources to address crime, and develop more effective policing institutions overall.
+A central conclusion of this analysis is that federal policy has failed to promote the ability of Indian nations to design and exert meaningful control over their own policing institutions.
+Findings from research in Indian Country on the characteristics of effective governing institutions sharpen this failure.
+The research indicates that governing institutions are more effective when they reflect, in a functionally meaningful way, a tribe's underlying cultural norms and values.1 Notably, research and experience in community policing are congruent with these findings.
+The community policing strategy, which involves embedding community priorities and values in the overall function of the police enterprise, enhances the capacity of police to assist communities.2 Taken together, the findings suggest that, by pursuing such a strategy, Indian communities can lend their authority to the police enterprise, see their norms and values (their culture) reflected in the police mission, employ their considerable formal and informal resources to address crime, and end up with more effective policing institutions overall.